-In 1962, the college received the right to confer graduate degrees, and the first three graduate areas were Master of Education (M.Ed.) in Biological Sciences, General Science, and Health and Physical Education.
+East Stroudsburg University inaugurated Graduate Studies in 1962 with three Master of Education (M.Ed.) programs: Biological Sciences, General Science, and Health and Physical Education.
 In 1969, the first Master of Arts (M.A.) programs, in History and Political Science, were approved.
 Over the years, graduate programs in a variety of fields, including a Master of Public Health (M.P.H.) have been approved and offered.
-In 2004, four new Master of Science (M.S.) programs were added: Clinical Exercise Physiology, Exercise Science, Management and Leadership, and Sport Management.

-New graduate programs and course proposals continue to be developed to prepare graduates for a complex, changing global society.
-In its first graduating class of 1964 the university awarded 10 graduate degrees.
-At that time, the total annual Graduate School enrollment was 194.
+In 2001, East Stroudsburg University entered into a memorandum of understanding with Indiana University of Pennsylvania to offer the Doctor of Education (D.Ed.) in Administration and Leadership Studies on the ESU campus.
+In 2004, three new Master of Science (M.S.) programs were added: Exercise Science, Management and Leadership, and Sport Management.
+Also in 2004, the M.S., Cardiac Rehabilitation was revised to the M.S., Clinical Exercise Physiology.
+In 2007, our first distance education graduate program, M.S., Athletic Training, was approved.
+In July 2009, the Pennsylvania State System of Higher Education approved a new M.S., Information Security, also to be offered online.
+In its first graduating class of 1964, the University awarded 10 graduate degrees.
+At that time, the total annual graduate enrollment was 194 students.
 Enrollments now exceed 1,100 graduate students each semester.
-Since 1964, East Stroudsburg University has conferred more than 6,200 graduate degrees.
+From 1964 to 2008, East Stroudsburg University conferred more than 6,500 graduate degrees.

-In addition to masters graduate degree programs, ESU offers more than 25 post-baccalaureate programs preparing students for state and national certifications, and numerous extended learning opportunities for professional development and continuing education, both on campus and off campus.

-In 2001, East Stroudsburg University entered into a cooperative agreement with Indiana University of Pennsylvania to offer a Doctor of Education (D.Ed.) in Administration and Leadership Studies at East Stroudsburg University.

-Pennsylvania State System of Higher Education
+State System of Higher Education